DaPikk/Ko7-Recaptcha/README.md

 return array(
-	'public_key'  => 'YOUR GOOGLE RECAPTCHA SITE KEY', 'private_key' => 'YOUR GOOGLE RECAPTCHA SECRET KEY', 'theme' => 'light',
+	'public_key'  => 'YOUR GOOGLE RECAPTCHA SITE KEY', 'private_key' => 'YOUR GOOGLE RECAPTCHA SECRET KEY', 'version' => 'v2', //version required - recommended is to use v2 as it is more secure!!!
+	'rscore' => NULL, //Minimum score for safe actions, defaults to 0.5 and up - needed for Google reCaptcha version v3 'theme' => 'light',
 	'dlang' => 'en',
         'dsize' => 'normal',